-The Master of Theological Studies program is designed for those who do not seek ordination but desire a theological education in support of various vocational objectives.
+Calvin Seminary's Master of Theological Studies program is designed for those who do not seek ordination but desire a theological education in support of various vocational objectives.
 Specific requirements beyond those required for graduation from the college include four courses in Greek and competence in a modern foreign language through the second-year college level.